pledgedavis/Calendar-app/README.md

 Welcome to my Calendar App's Readme to start using my app follow the instructions below..

+The purpose of this app is to provide users with a place to store their most important task or least important task on the go.

 ## Installation ##

 ### Clone the repository ###